bjp232004/fusiontest/README.md

 npm install

-npm start # It will start the server
+npm start

+npm test
-npm test #For now I have created basic structure for test cases.
+# For now I have created basic structure for test cases.
 It covers test cases for controller files and integration test which will call Mock API.